morse-simulator/morse/doc/morse/dev/services.rst

 the task.
 MORSE automatically notifies the client when the task is completed.

-Declaring new asynchronous services is slightly more complex: we need first an *initialization method* and secondly, a way to tell when the task is achieved.
+Declaring new asynchronous services is slightly more complex: we first need an *initialization method* and secondly, a way to tell when the task is completed.

 Declaring an initialization method is very similar to synchronous services.
 For instance, the :doc:`waypoint <../user/actuators/waypoint>`